 Sometimes removing yourself from the things you find comfortable and immersing yourself into the unknown can reveal things about a place that you wouldn’t have seen otherwise.
 You know, those things you couldn’t have dreamed existed in a space that most people just fly over.

 As adventure travelers, we’re used to putting ourselves in situations that push the boundaries of comfort.
 Scratch that, what I meant to say was, we’re used to putting ourselves in situations that obliterate the boundaries of comfort.

 We’re not afraid to pack our gear and food on our backs to set off into the backcountry with tents in tow for several days at a time.
 We don’t need the luxury to enjoy travel because we live for experiences of solitude and the opportunity to feel small amongst the beauty of the earth.

 This may sound corny but it is at the very core of why we love to travel and why we seek out adventure experiences.
 That said, it isn’t often that these types of experiences are able to be paired with luxury and still put you into remote places that are very far off the beaten path.

 So you can imagine our skepticism when we first learned about the Explora Travesia.
-A nine day overland journey starting in Salta, Argentina that takes it’s travelers off the beaten path into remote, barely explored places enroute to the heart of the Atacama Desert in North Chile.
+A nine-day overland journey starting in Salta, Argentina that takes its travelers off the beaten path into remote, barely explored places en route to the heart of the Atacama Desert in northern Chile.